Percolation of thick points of the log-correlated Gaussian field in high dimensions: Introduction

 For a subset $A \subset \mathbb{Z}^d$, we use $|A|$ to denote its cardinality.
 In this paper, we will consider paths on $\mathbb{Z}^d$ or on the rescaled lattice.
 Unless otherwise specified, all paths are assumed to be self-avoiding and nearest-neighbor.
 For a self-avoiding discrete path $P$, its length refers to the number of vertices it contains, i.e., $|P|$.
 We use $x \in P$ to represent a vertex in $P$ and use $e \in P$ to refer to an edge joining a pair of neighboring vertices in $P$.
 We may also use the notation $x \in e$ to indicate that the vertex $x$ is an endpoint of the edge $e$.
 For an edge $e$ in $\mathbb{Z}^d$, we use $e \cap P \neq \emptyset$ to indicate that $e$ intersects $P$, i.e., some endpoint of $e$ is a vertex in $P$.
 We use $\overline{P}$ to denote the continuous path obtained by connecting neighboring vertices in $P$.

-\textbf{Acknowledgements.} J.D. is partially supported by NSFC Key Program Project No.12231002 and an Explorer Prize.
+\textbf{Acknowledgements.} We thank the anonymous referees for their careful reading and many helpful comments.
+J.D. is partially supported by NSFC Key Program Project No.12231002 and an Explorer Prize.
 E.G. was partially supported by NSF grant DMS-2245832.
 Z.Z.\ is partially supported by NSF grant DMS-1953848.